VipinBioLab/DTP-Net/README.md

 # DTP-Net: A convolutional neural network model to predict threshold for localizing the lesions on dermatological macro-images

-**This repository contains Dermatological Macro-images with Optimal Threshold values and the Matlab codes**
+**This repository contains dermatological macro-images with optimal threshold values and the Matlab codes**

 If any data or code is used, please cite as: